Aircraft Radio Corporation: Wartime

 particularly useful in the Pacific Theater, and valued at over US$2,400 at the time.
 ARC had delivered 2,700 of an ordered 2800 by December 1941, but the sudden wartime demand for tens of thousands of them forced the government to turn to a major manufacturer – Westinghouse Corporation – for the rest.

 Postwar

 The military avionics market evaporated after World War II, and ARC found itself outmaneuvered in commercial airline radios by Bendix Corp. and Collins.
 The postwar collapse of the light plane industry took their last market, and for the first time, ARC was losing money.
 The Korean War changed that—driving up demand for their military radios, but, again, when the war ended, ARC struggled.
 The situation was exacerbated by key engineers leaving to start their own enterprises.

-An engagement with Laurence and David Rockefeller. to work on a secret military radar system, led to the Rockefeller family buying controlling interest in ARC, and their tampering with its independent status. and Litton Industries got involved.
+An engagement with Laurence and David Rockefeller to work on a secret military radar system led to the Rockefeller family buying a controlling interest in ARC, and to their tampering with its independent status.
+Litton Industries got involved.
 Stock values fluctuated, burning some.